CASE STUDY: What’s Missing From Your KPI Framework?January 15, 2013 by Stacey Barr

 assuming people know how to do measurement properly (it doesn’t come naturally, and many common practices are actually bad habits)

 Write down your approach to choosing, creating and using performance measures in your organisation.
 Flowchart it.
 Note where you have specific proven techniques to design and define measures, to design reports, to interpret measures’ true signals.
 Note where those techniques are supported by templates.
 Note how consistently people apply the same approach.
 Note how engaged they are in the process of measuring and in the measures themselves.
-Do you have a REAL approach to performance measurement?by
+Do you have a REAL approach to performance measurement?

 Connect with Stacey